 Our school publishes a monthly school newsletter informing parents of matters related to their child's education.
-Newsletters are sent out through email to the addresses that parents submit at the beginning of the year.
-Make sure email addresses are kept up to date so that this information is delivered correctly.
+Newsletters are sent out through email to the addresses that parents submit at the beginning of the year as well as through school-wide announcements in the Seesaw app.
+Make sure email addresses are kept up to date so that this information is delivered correctly and that you are connected to your child's classroom via the Seesaw family app.